-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Madoro Metals Corp. (the "Company") and should be read in conjunction with the Company's interim condensed consolidated financial statements for the three months ended May 31, 2022 and audited financial statements for the year ended February 28, 2022; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR website: www.sedar.com.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Madoro Metals Corp. (the "Company") and should be read in conjunction with the Company's audited consolidated financial statements for the year ended February 28, 2022 and 2021; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR website: www.sedar.com.